 By the end of reading my guide from the start to finish, you will be able to comfortably explain to your friends what each consensus mechanism is, how they work and which one is better!

-Note: It's always crucial to keep your cryptocurrencies in secure wallets, such as Ledger Nano S, Trezor Model T and Coinbase.
-Also, if you decide to exchange your cryptocurrencies, you should choose reliable crypto exchanges.
+NOTE!
+It's always crucial to keep your cryptocurrencies in secure wallets, such as Ledger Nano X, Ledger Nano S, or Trezor Model T. Also, if you decide to exchange your cryptocurrencies, you should choose reliable crypto exchanges.
 Coinbase and Binance are among the most popular and reliable options.

 So, what are you waiting for?
 Let's start with the basics.